 But here’s the thing, if you hold anything else in your account then you are affecting the date of your account.
-For example if you have a target date fund with a date of 2040, because you plan to retire in 2040 that is fine.
+For example if you have a

 If your Financial Advisor’s firm is unwilling to give advice on 401ks, consider alternatives like Personal Capital.

 The best way to curb spending is to only spend enough to make us happy and not a penny more.
 At that point each additional penny is worth less than a penny.
 We all want more but “more” rarely makes us happy.

 This is especially true during the holidays.
 Buying on emotion is on steroids during the holidays.
 Buy on logic, not emotions.